One of our counsellors will get in touch with you soon!

 In most cases, security teams are not the first to know about new technology adoption in an organization.
 This means that security pros must do more work than their technology-focused peers, but have less time to do it in.

 In addition, most of the changes happening in cybersecurity are “systemic.”
 They’re based on other conditions aside from changes in technology.
-For example, forces like the cybersecurity “skills gap” influence the way you practice security.
+For example, forces like the cybersecurity “skills gap” influence the way you practice security (also consider checking out this career guide for cyber security jobs).

 We all know that businesses need personnel with the right skills to fill security roles.
 Albeit, people with such skills are hardly available.
 Plus, we often overlook what this may imply.